German idealism: Reinhold

 Karl Leonhard Reinhold published two volumes of Letters Concerning the Kantian Philosophy in 1790 and 1792.
-They provided a clear explication of Kant's thoughts, which were previously inaccessible due to Kant's use of complex or technical language.

-Reinhold also tried to prove Kant's assertion that humans and other animals can know only images that appear in their minds, never "things-in-themselves" (things that are not mere appearances in a mind).
+He tried to prove Kant's assertion that humans and other animals can know only phenomena, never things-in-themselves.
 In order to establish his proof, Reinhold stated an axiom that could not possibly be doubted.
 From this axiom, all knowledge of consciousness could be deduced.
 His axiom was: "Representation is distinguished in consciousness by the subject from the subject and object, and is referred to both."

-He thereby started, not from definitions, but, from a principle that referred to mental images or representations in a conscious mind.
+He thereby started, not from definitions, but, from a principle that referred to representations in a conscious mind.
 In this way, he analyzed knowledge into (1) the knowing subject, or observer, (2) the known object, and (3) the image or representation in the subject's mind.
-In order to understand transcendental idealism, it is necessary to reflect deeply enough to distinguish experience as consisting of these three components: subject, subject's representation of object, and object.

 Schulze

-Kant noted that a mental idea or representation must be a representation of something, and deduced that it is of something external to the mind.
-He gave the name of Ding an sich, or thing-in-itself to that which is represented.
-However, Gottlob Ernst Schulze wrote, anonymously, that the law of cause and effect only applies to the phenomena within the mind, not between those phenomena and any things-in-themselves outside the mind.
-That is, a thing-in-itself cannot be the cause of an idea or image of a thing in the mind.
-In this way, he discredited Kant's philosophy by using Kant's own reasoning to disprove the existence of a thing-in-itself.
+Gottlob Ernst Schulze objected to Kant's critical philosophy as self-contradictory.
+According to Kant himself, the law of cause and effect only applies to the phenomena, not between phenomena and things-in-themselves.
+Yet, Kant directly claims that the thing-in-itself is the cause of phenomena.

 Fichte

 After Schulze had seriously criticized the notion of a thing-in-itself, Johann Gottlieb Fichte produced a philosophy similar to Kant's, but without a thing-in-itself.
-Fichte asserted that our representations, ideas, or mental images are merely the productions of our ego, or knowing subject.
-For him, there is no external thing-in-itself that produces the ideas.
-On the contrary, the knowing subject, or ego, is the cause of the external thing, object, or non-ego.
+Fichte asserted that our representations are the productions of the "transcendental ego", that is, the knowing subject.
+For him, there is no external thing-in-itself.
+On the contrary, the subject is the source of the external thing, object, or non-ego.

-Fichte's style was a challenging exaggeration of Kant's already difficult writing.
-Also, Fichte claimed that his truths were apparent to intellectual, non-perceptual, intuition.
+Fichte claimed that this truth was apparent by means of intellectual intuition.
 That is, the truth can be immediately seen by the use of reason.

-Schopenhauer, a student of Fichte's, wrote of him: